New York Like a Native

 I generally advise people to walk from Manhattan to Brooklyn, not vice versa, though both are of course possible.
 The entrance to the bridge for pedestrians is just across the street from City Hall in Manhattan.
 See the first photo at bottom, and keep clicking through.

 After you pass the second (Brooklyn) tower, the wooden path will turn into a concrete walk.
 Stay left.
 You will see a small green sign (see below) that says "DUMBO & SUBWAY."
 The path will split, with the right passageway taking people deeper into Brooklyn.
-Stay left.
+Stay to the left.
 That split path will lead to steps that take you to Washington Street in DUMBO.
 At the sidewalk, turn left and you'll see a map.
 (There should be vendors around, as well.)

 I sometimes meet people at that map, which is near the corner of Prospect Street (east-west) and the north-south street that to the south is called Cadman Plaza East and to the north is called Washington Street.